ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 Read more about setting the partition expression in a section [How to specify the partition expression](#alter-how-to-specify-part-expr).

 This query is replicated.
 The replica-initiator checks whether there is data in the `detached` directory.
 If data exists, the query checks its integrity.
 If everything is correct, the query adds the data to the table.

 If the non-initiator replica, receiving the attach command, finds the part with the correct checksums in its own `detached` folder, it attaches the data without fetching it from other replicas.
-If there is no part with the correct checksums, the data is downloaded from the replica-initiator.
+If there is no part with the correct checksums, the data is downloaded from any replica having the part.

-So you can put data to the `detached` directory on one replica, and use the `ALTER ...
+You can put data to the `detached` directory on one replica and use the `ALTER ...
 ATTACH` query to add it to the table on all replicas.

 ## ATTACH PARTITION FROM {#alter_attach-partition-from}